ucscGenomeBrowser/kent/src/product/installer/README.md

                     except Gencode genes, saves 4TB/6TB for hg19 bestEncode = our ENCODE recommendation, all summary tracks, saves 2TB/6TB for hg19
-         main = only RefSeq/Gencode genes and SNPs, total 5GB for hg19
+         main = only RefSeq/Gencode genes and common SNPs, total 5GB for hg19
   -u   - use UDR (fast UDP) file transfers for the download.
          Requires at least one open UDP incoming port 9000-9100.
          (UDR is not available for Mac OSX)
-  -o   - switch to offline-mode.
-Remove all statements from hg.conf that allow
-         loading data on-the-fly from the UCSC download server.
+         This option will download a udr binary to /usr/local/bin -o   - switch to offline-mode.
+Remove all statements from hg.conf that allow loading data on-the-fly from the UCSC download server.
 Requires that you have downloaded at least one assembly, using the '"download"'